camunda/camunda-docs-manual/content/user-guide/dmn-engine/embed.md

 The DMN engine configuration allows you add a custom decision table {{< javadocref page="?org/camunda/bpm/dmn/engine/delegate/DmnDecisionTableEvaluationListener.html" text="evaluation listener" >}}.
-A decision table evaluation listener is notified after a decision table was evaluated.
+A decision table evaluation listener is notified after a decision table has been evaluated.
 It receives an evaluation event which contains the result of the evaluation.
 You can decide if the listener should be notified before or after the default listeners.